lizkaufman/mob-workshops/day3/code-wars.md

 ## 1. The wide mouth frog

 You will have all the skills necessary to do this kata.
-Once navigating to the page you will find an empty function called `hello` like this...
+Once navigating to the page you will find an empty function called `mouthSize` like this...

 ```js
 function mouthSize(animal) {